Does Marriage Affect Credit Scores?

 Sometimes, you can use business loans for bad credit as bridge financing.
 Since most bad credit business loan lenders are alternative financing facilitators, you get a quick and convenient online application with a fast turnaround on approval and funding.

 You and your business partner/spouse can use the short-term loan funds to keep the business running.
-As you pay back the loan and build credit, you can qualify for more advantageous business loans in the future.
+As you repay the loan and build credit, you can qualify for more advantageous business loans.

 Bad Credit Business Loans Pros & Cons